 I've chorded it using just tonic, dominant seventh and subdominant.
 In bar 1 the A note doesn't fit the chord of G — but that's a passing note so it doesn't matter.
 The same in bar 2, and in bar 3 it's the B that doesn't fit the D7.
 The same in bar 4, and even though the B is actually on the beat rather than a passing note it still works — to my ear it would sound wrong to switch to a G chord in the middle of the bar, even though in theory that would fit the notes better.
 I can't explain why, except to say that I don't like changing a chord half-way through a bar and then starting the next bar with the same chord.
 I've never read this anywhere or heard anybody else give it as a rule, so other people may tell you differently.

 Some people only write a chord where it changes, so you might have G at the start of bar 1 and then no indication until there's a D7 in the middle of bar 4.
-As a guitarist (not playing or even trying to read the melody) I find this confusing, so I often put a chord at the start of each bar or each pair of bars, and if there's a change of chord part-way through a bar I would definitely put a chord at the start of the bar as well.
+As a guitarist (not playing or even trying to read the melody) I find this confusing, so I often put a chord at the start of each bar or each pair of bars, and if there's a change of chord part-way through a bar I would definitely put a chord at the start of that bar as well.

 Going from the D7 in bar 7 to the G in bar 8 is called a Perfect Cadence, and it's the standard way of ending a tune; it's also quite common at the end of the A-music.
 To my ear it would sound wrong to finish the A-music with a C chord (and even more wrong to finish the B-music with one), though some bands might do this at the end of B1 as a gimmick (they would call it a musical effect) to indicate that they haven't reached the end of the tune yet.
 It's a weak ending, and this is a strong tune.